AshwithaSharal/AI/README.md

 print("Following is the Depth-First Search")<br>
 dfs(visited, graph, '5')<br><br><br>

-# Write a Program to Implement Depth First Search using Python.
+# Write a Program to Implement Best First Search using Python.
 from queue import PriorityQueue<br>
 import matplotlib.pyplot as plt<br>
 import networkx as nx<br>